 Family Prayer Time

 I hope this gave you some ideas for making family prayer time a priority in your family.
 As parents, we are entrusted with our children and are to lead and guide them in the things of God.
-What better way to do this than in spending time together in prayer?
+What better way to do this than by spending time together in prayer?

 Families That Pray Together Stay Together

 Do you have the habit of praying together as a family?
 How do you make family prayer time special?
 I’d love for you to comment below!
 Now is the perfect time to grow in your prayer life.

 You may also enjoy: